Local Offer Description

 6: How will the setting monitor my child's progress and how will I be involved in this ?

 Children are assigned a key person who ensures that your child’s individual needs, care and education are carefully monitored.
-Your child will receive an online ‘Learning Journey Profile’ that records their development whilst at nursery, parents are encouraged to contribute towards this document.
-All staff carry out regular observations of the children as they play at self chosen activities and participate in adult lead activities with learning records updated by the child’s key person.
-These observations alongside other record keeping systems e.g. Language Trackers, 2 year old check, etc. are used to plan the children’s next steps of learning and ensure that children are being supported in their learning.
+Your child will receive an online ‘Learning Journal’ that records their development whilst at nursery, parents are encouraged to contribute towards this document.
+All staff carry out ongoing observations of the children as they play at self chosen activities and participate in adult lead activities with learning records updated by the child’s key person.
+These observations are recorded in each individual online Learning Journal.
+Observations are linked to the Developmental Matters age and stage of development in the Early Years Foundation Stage.
+These observations alongside other record keeping systems (ECAT) Every Child a Talker Language Trackers, The Progress review at 2 year old, Early Support Developmental Journal are used to plan the children’s next steps of learning and ensure that children are being supported in their learning.

 7: How do you ensure children with additional needs or SEND can be included in the same activities as other children, including trips ?